Building Your Curriculum

 • Are you interested in two areas and can’t decide between them?
 Don’t choose.
 At least not yet.
 Keep pursuing your interests.
 You will probably be able to do both at COA.
 And you may find that your interests connect—that what you thought were two different things (policy and science, or justice and education) are actually closely related.

 • Do you want to go to law school or vet school?
-Or pursue a Master’s degree in art history or sustainable development, or a PhD in wildlife biology or literature?
+Or pursue a master’s degree in art history or sustainable development, or a PhD in wildlife biology or literature?
 You can prepare yourself to do this, but need to choose courses that will provide you with the necessary background.

 • Are you taking only classes in areas with which you are already comfortable?
 Maybe you should take something outside your comfort zone—something a bit daunting.